turing-machines/mentals-ai/README.md

 # root
 ## use: write_file, read_file

-Write 'Hello world' to file.
+Write 'Hello world' to a file.
 Then read and output file content.
 ```